missing-user/jaxkd/README.md

+Minimal JAX implementation of k-nearest neighbors using a k-d tree!

+This is essentially just a translation of two GPU-friendly tree algorithms [[1](https://arxiv.org/abs/2211.00120), [2](https://arxiv.org/abs/2210.12859)] into XLA primitives.
+It is convenient and lightweight, but the original [CUDA implementation](https://github.com/ingowald/cudaKDTree) may be a better choice depending on the application.

-Can and should be JIT compiled.
-Uses this algorithm to traverse the tree: https://arxiv.org/abs/2210.12859.
-Much slower than `scipy.spatial.KDTree` on CPU, but can be reasonably fast when queries are vectorized on GPU.
-Main advantage is to avoid leaving JIT, transferring data off the GPU, and calling external libraries when a simple nearest neighbor search is needed and is not the primary computational load.
+The `build_tree` and `query_neighbors` operations are compatible with JIT and automatic differentiation.
+They work efficiently when vectorized on GPU, but are significantly slower than `scipy.spatial.KDTree` on CPU.
+The main advantage is to avoid the complexity of using non-JAX libraries and potentially leaving JIT and the GPU when a scalable nearest neighbor search is needed as part of a larger JAX program.

 Basic usage:

 ```
-n_points = 64 * 1024
-key, subkey = jax.random.split(key)
+import jax
+import jaxkd as jk
+kp, kq = jax.random.split(jax.random.key(83))

-points = jax.random.normal(subkey, shape=(n_points, 2))
+points = jax.random.normal(kp, shape=(10_000, 3))
+queries = jax.random.normal(kq, shape=(1_000, 3))
-tree = jk.make_kd_tree(points)
+tree = jk.build_tree(points)
-neighbors, distances = jk.query_neighbors(points[0], points, *tree, k=6)
+neighbors, distances = jk.query_neighbors(tree, queries, 10)
-all_neighbors, all_distances = jax.vmap(lambda q: jk.query_neighbors(q, points, *tree, k=6))(points)
 ```

+Notes:
+- The tree structure is stored with a tuple of arrays: `points` in the original order (not copied), `indices` to put the points in tree order, and `split_dims` which (if the tree is built with `optimized=True`) specify the splitting dimension independently for each node.
+If needed, the memory overhead could potentially be reduced by sorting `points` in-place.
+- The `query_neighbors` function is intended for relatively small values of *k* and does not use a max heap for simplicity.
+If *k* is large enough this will become worthwhile.